 Glynn was deeply respected by friends and opponents as a man of great integrity and deep humanity.
-He was devoted to the quest for knowledge, and was admired for his generous and gregarious nature.
-He was immensely popular with the public and his constituents, even though his views, often deeply informed by his Catholic faith, were not always favoured by his contemporaries.
-Through his many achievements he provides an outstanding example of leadership in public life, of the Catholic contribution to Federation, and of how conviction and service can be brought together in politics.
+He was deeply learned and widely admired for his oratory and for his generous and gregarious nature.
+He provides an outstanding example of leadership in public life, of the Catholic contribution to Federation, and of how conviction and service can be brought together in politics.

 The affection and esteem in which Glynn was held by the public and by all sides of politics in his day is reflected in this profile, published in The Lone Hand in January 1913.

 "Swift, and rather long in his stride, slight and erect, with a prominence of one shoulder, Mr. Glynn’s carriage and figure have the nervous alertness, his face has that blending of melancholy and whimsical humor typical of the Irishman.
 Celtic, too, are his tastes and temperament.
 The acute penetration of the logician is busily at work side by side with the vague emotional stirrings of the poet.

 To the Arts, especially literature and music, Mr. Glynn is supremely sensitive, and he still has time to withdraw from the noise of politics and the aridity of law to seek rest and refreshment at these quiet sources.
 He has been, and long, we hope, may he be, essayist and lecturer, notable alike for just discrimination and equity of judgment, dignity and grace of expression.
 He has enlivened the South Australian press with the ablest of leaders.